awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

 }
 ```

 **Child policy** – The child policy includes only the settings that need to be different from the inherited parent policy\.
 There must be an inherited parent policy that provides the other required settings when merged into an effective policy\.
-Otherwise, the effective backup policy contains a invalid backup plan that doesn't back up your resources as expected\.
+Otherwise, the effective backup policy contains a backup plan that is not valid and doesn't back up your resources as expected\.

 ```
 {